 What is a Register of Designs in India?

 The Register of Designs is a document maintained by The Patent Office, Kolkata, as a statutory requirement.
-It contains the design number, class number, date of filing (in this country) and reciprocity date (if any), name and address of proprietor and such other matters as would affect the validity of proprietorship of the design.
-It is open for public inspection on payment of prescribed fee & an extract from register may also be obtained on request.
+It contains the design number, class number, date of filing (in this country) and reciprocity date (if any), name and address of the proprietor, and such other matters as would affect the validity of proprietorship of the design.
+It is open for public inspection on payment of the prescribed fee & an extract from the register may also be obtained on request.

 What is the effect of design registration in India?

 The registration of a design confers upon the registered proprietor ‘Copyright’ in the design for the period of registration.
 ‘Copyright’ means the exclusive right to apply a design to the article belonging to the class in which it is registered.